BogdanMikimic/aged-stock/README.md

 # Stock management tool
 This application is a tiered web tool designed for aged stock management, catering to three user levels: admins, managers, and salespeople.
-Its core function is to streamline the handling of inventory of products nearing expiration date (called aged stock).
+Its core function is to facilitate the creation and management of stock offers nearing expiration date (called aged stock).
+It also embeds reporting, so managers can oversee the teams activity without requiring the salespeople to fill in activity reports.
+The database schema and architecture is designed to be extended to include automated email communication, data backups, machine learning and data analysis algorithms that were not included in this version.

 ## User Access:
 Only pre-existing accounts can access the tool, with account creation exclusive to admins.